 |Precious families memories made at Sea World|

-On October 13th, the Morris family will join more than 50 volunteers in Kendra Scott stores nationwide to celebrate Holley Day, a day dedicated to giving in honor of Holley Kitchen, Kendra Scott’s dear friend.
+On October 13th, the Morris family will celebrate Holley Day, a day dedicated to giving in honor of Holley Kitchen, Kendra Scott’s dear friend.
 Holley and her family were served by Inheritance of Hope only eight short months before she passed away from metastatic breast cancer.
 Holley lived her days to the fullest, and became the face of metastatic breast cancer for millions when she posted a video explaining the disease that went viral.
 Holley was also the face of hope, just like Joni.

 |Making memories at Universal Studios|